brucefan1983/CUDA-Programming/src/part-2-molecular-dynamics/chapter-18-unified-memory/readme.md

-# Chapter 16: CUDA version: various optimizations
+# Chapter 18: CUDA version: Unified memory

 ## How to compile and run?
   * type `make` to compile